Moon in Uttara Ashadha Today

 Moon in Uttara Ashadha brings the energy of permanent, enduring victory.
 Governed by the Vishvadevas (universal gods), this transit supports leadership decisions that stand the test of time, activities requiring integrity, and pursuits aligned with universal dharmic principles.

-Good Activities When Moon is in Uttara Ashadha
+Which Activities Are Best When Moon Is in Uttara Ashadha?

 - Making important, permanent decisions